 March 21, 1999 - Groundbreaking for the new South Lorain Branch

 March 13, 2000 - New 13,000 square foot building opened to the public

 May 21, 2000 - Building dedicated during a grand opening celebration

 September 11, 2005 - The Emery K. Smith Reading Garden was dedicated.
 The $25,000 donation from Elisabeth Allison of Belmont, Massachusetts and Marta Kirsch of Pepper Pike, Ohio, was given in honor of their father, Emery K. Smith and his fellow Hungarian immigrants.

-May 3, 2011 - The Lorain community has been very supportive of Library services.
-The citizens have passed operating levies to supplement Library support received through the state's general tax revenue.
+May 3, 2011 - The Lorain community has been very supportive of library services.
+The citizens have passed operating levies to supplement received through the state's general tax revenue.
 The most recent operating levy was passed in 2011.
-The local levy helps the Library provide the staff, materials and technology that support the Main Library and South Lorain Branch, both in Lorain and the Bookmobile.
+The local levy helps the library provide the staff, materials and technology that support the Main and South Lorain branches both in Lorain and the Bookmobile.